bigchaindb/bigchaindb/docs/server/source/http-client-server-api.rst

       :language: http

    :resheader Content-Type: ``application/json``
-   :resheader Location: Once the transaction has been persisted, this header will link to the actual resource.

    :statuscode 200: A transaction with that ID was found.
    :statuscode 404: A transaction with that ID was not found.